nvijayanand79/tracklite/DEMO_GUIDE.md

-# TrackLite Demo Guide
+# TraceLite Demo Guide

-Welcome to the TrackLite demonstration!
-This guide explains all functionalities and how to test them during the demo.
+Welcome to the TraceLite demonstration!
+This guide explains all functionalities and how to test the enterprise-ready system with automated initialization and universal UUID compatibility.

 ## 🚀 Quick Start

 Simply run `start-demo.bat` - it will automatically:
 - Install all dependencies (Python packages, Node.js packages)
+- Initialize enterprise-grade UUID system for deployment compatibility
-- Create and seed the demo database
+- Create and seed fresh demo data with automated startup initialization
-- Launch both API and web app
+- Launch both API and web app with CORS configured
-- Display access URLs
+- Display access URLs and demo credentials

-**No manual setup required!**
+**No manual setup required!
+Enterprise-ready out of the box!**

 ---